matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 other, which is the exact behaviour we're trying to eliminate.
 Doing this also helps backward compatibility, as explained below.

-This MSC also requests that the text "It is imperative that the homeserver keep a list of trusted Identity Servers and only proxies to those that it trusts." be removed from all parts of the spec, as the homeserver should no longer need to trust any identity servers.
+The text "It is imperative that the homeserver keep a list of trusted Identity Servers and only proxies to those that it trusts." is to be removed from all parts of the spec, as the homeserver should no longer need to trust any identity servers.

 ## Tradeoffs

-It may be possible to reduce the two calls per flow into a single endpoint, but the current asynchronous approach makes it easy for a client to send a request, go offline, have the threepid be validated, and then come online again to finalize the validation afterwards.
+One may question why clients don't just contact an identity server directly to bind a threepid, bypassing the implications of binding through a homeserver.
+While this will work, binds should still occur through a homeserver such that the homeserver can keep track of which binds were made, which is important when a user wishes to deactivate their account (and remove all of their bindings made on different identity servers).

+A verification could occur on an identity server, which could then tell the homeserver that a validation happened, but then there are security considerations about how to authenticate an identity server in that instance (and prevent people pretending to be identity servers and telling homeservers about hundreds of fake threepid additions to a user's account).

 ## Backwards compatibility